pyta-uoft/pyta/docs/contracts/index.md

     - <expr>
 ```

-One interesting thing to note about postcondition expressions is that they can include the identifier `$return_value` - which is used to refer to the return value of the function.
+One interesting thing to note about postcondition expressions is that they can include the identifier `$return_value`, which is used to refer to the return value of the function.
 Thus, each `<expr>` in the snippet above can refer to the return value of the function through `$return_value`, in addition to any
 other variables and identifiers that are in scope for the function.